 - Called: 2011

-Drawing on his industry experience, Sam provides a clear, accessible and commercially sensible service to clients at all stages of litigation.
+Before joining Chambers, Sam managed and developed a portfolio of 850 properties in London for one of the largest landlords in the UK.
+Drawing on his industry experience, Sam provides a clear, accessible and commercially sensible service to clients at all stages of litigation and in mediation.

 Sam also accepts instructions through the Bar Pro Bono Unit.